-In fact, according to China's Ming Pao Newspaper, senior Chinese officials including Vice Premier Han Zheng took a visit to Guangdong Province an area close to Hong Kong and discussed the current crisis in Hong Kong.
+In fact, according to China's Ming Pao Newspaper, senior Chinese officials including Vice Premier Han Zheng took a visit to Guangdong Province an area close to Hong Kong and discussed the current crisis.

-As tensions are only escalating in the city, all schools in Hong Kong will be closed on Monday.
+As tensions are high in the city, all schools in Hong Kong will be closed on Monday.